 These brims can get up to 10 inches but more often are between 4 and 6 inches.
-They come in a variety of colors and are typically made of paper-braids, straw or tweed material because it is slightly stronger and can support the weight of the brim better.
+They come in a variety of colours and are typically made of paper braids, straw, or tweed material because it is slightly stronger and can support the weight of the brim better.

 Race / Derby / Church / Dress Hat

-The Kentucky Derby and Kentucky Oaks are events in the United States to show off these stunning, colorful, over-the-top ladies' dress hats and fascinators every year.
+The Kentucky Derby and Kentucky Oaks are events in the United States to show off these stunning, colourful, over-the-top ladies' dress hats and fascinators every year.

-These hats got famous in 1930´s and later it has now become the new trendy look hat design.
+These hats got famous in the 1930s and later it has now become the new trendy look hat design.
 It has a wide circular brim and a flat crown design which gives a wheel design.
 It is worn is an angle usually.

 The bucket hat is a simple symmetrical style that has been made in cotton or polyester.
-They have flat crown with soft, small, stingy down-sloping, usually stitched small brim, 1.5" - 2.5" wide.
-They were very popular with farmers and fisherman.
-These hats diverse fan base and timeless appeal cement it as a functional and stylish option.
-You can style your bucket hat with badges, patches, pins.
+They have a flat crown with soft, small, stingy down-sloping, usually stitched small brim, 1.5" - 2.5" wide.
+They were very popular with farmers and fishermen.
+These hats’ diverse fan base and timeless appeal cement them as a functional and stylish option.
+You can style your bucket hat with badges, patches, and pins.

-The lifeguard hat is a very popular style due to it’s very large brim and great sun coverage.
-They are almost always made of some type of straw, raffia, rush, palm fiber or other.
+The lifeguard hat is a very popular style due to its very large brim and great sun coverage.
+They are almost always made of some type of straw, raffia, rush, palm fibre or other.
 Most lifeguard hats feature a center-dent crown shape and a wide, flat, or down sloping brim.

-A simple hat style with straight sides and flat or structured crown.
+A simple hat style with straight sides and a flat or structured crown.
 This elegant style arose in the 1930s and was quickly adopted.
-They are made of wool felt, fur, velvet and satin braid.
-Most often coming in solid colors, a thin veil, feathers, pearls then adorned them, or even tiny nets which could be either elaborate or simple.
+They are made of wool felt, fur, velvet, and satin braid.
+Most often coming in solid colours, a thin veil, feathers, pearls then adorned them, or even tiny nets which could be either elaborate or simple.

-The fascinator is a headband style hat that can be as simple as a bow on top of a headband or as ornate and large as one wishes.
+The fascinator is a headband-style hat that can be as simple as a bow on top of a headband or as ornate and large as wished.
 They can also be described as “cocktail hats” and they are either worn with a headband or clipped to the hair.

-They are worn forward and off center on the head, usually leaning to the right.
-They are made of beautiful fabric and sinamay shapes embellished with feathers, loops, flowers, tulle, dotted netting in stunning colors.
+They are worn forward and off-centre on the head, usually leaning to the right.
+They are made of beautiful fabric and sinamay shapes embellished with feathers, loops, flowers, tulle, and dotted netting in stunning colours.

 Chullo / Peruvian Hat

-This type of hat used in the Andean mountain in South America made from pure wool and recognizable by the two tassels hanging off the bottom of the ear flaps on either side.
-It shares characteristics with the beanie but has the two large and long ear flaps for extra warmth and a bit of style.
-They usually have a decorative weave and many times have a pom/ball on the top
+This type of hat is used in the Andean Mountain in South America made from pure wool and recognizable by the two tassels hanging off the bottom of the ear flaps on either side.
+It shares characteristics with the beanie but has two large and long ear flaps for extra warmth and a bit of style.
+They usually have a decorative weave, and many times have a pom/ball on the top.

 The balaclava traditionally covers the entire face, leaving room for just the eyes, nostrils, and mouth.
 These provide sun and cold weather protection and can be worn under a helmet.
 They originally were handmade and sent to the Brits during the Crimean War in 1854 to protect their faces from the harsh cold weather (their name comes from the Battle of Balaclava).

-They are rigid, but lightweight oval shape helmets originally made of the pith of Sola trees but they are also made of cork, toyo or many other materials.
-Characteristics of the pith helmet is its medium down-sloping dimensional brim, stiff dome crown with side vent holes, and chin strap.
+They are rigid, but lightweight oval shape helmets originally made of the pith of Sola trees, but they are also made of cork, toyo or any other materials.
+Characteristics of the pith helmet are its medium down-sloping dimensional brim, stiff dome crown with side vent holes, and chin strap.

-The absorbing property of this natural material provided the wearer to immerse the pith helmet in water keeping him or her cool during evaporation.
-When dry, the pith helmet does not lose its stiffness or shape, therefore it is a great choice for outdoors use.
-Many variations of the style exist from the stereotypical version seen at the right to the cloth covered more ornate versions that have been used by explorers and militaries of days past.
+The absorbing property of this natural material provided the wearer to immerse the pith helmet in the water keeping him or her cool during evaporation.
+When dry, the pith helmet does not lose its stiffness or shape, therefore it is a great choice for outdoor use.
+Many variations of the style exist from the stereotypical version seen on the right to the cloth-covered more ornate versions that have been used by explorers and militaries of days past.

 The visor is a great style that is coveted for its simplicity and packing ability.
 The top of the head is uncovered, essentially a hat without a crown.
 There are now full brims like a strap that encircles the head that look like donuts and 3/4 brims where there is a split in the back for a woman’s hair.
 An adjustable Velcro fastener in the back commonly secures them.

 Though originally designed for use in sports, visors are now commonly seen at beaches and sports events for those who want to shield their eyes and face from the sun.
-Sun visors are made with a variety of closure types, velcro, elastic, coil lace, clip on
+Sun visors are made with a variety of closure types, Velcro, elastic, coil lace, and clip-on.

 Trapper / Aviator Hat / Ushanka

 Trapper hats were traditionally used by hunters and soldiers in cold weather areas to stay warm during winter.
-These round, fitting hat with ear flaps have been around for centuries because they are the warmest most protective hats against frigid weather.
-They have long fold down ear flaps and extended neck cover.
-The first ushanka hats were made of leather and lined with fur.
-Today, felt, knit, synthetic materials are also used with faux fur lining.
+These round, fitting hats with ear flaps have been around for centuries because they are the warmest most protective hats against frigid weather.
+They have long fold-down ear flaps and extended neck cover.
+The first Ushanka hats were made of leather and lined with fur.
+Today, felt, knit, and synthetic materials are also used with faux fur lining.

-Round crown ball cap with wide and relatively flat brim often 180 degree wide.
+Round crown ball cap with wide and relatively flat brim often 180 degrees wide.
 A neck cape is generally part of this hat style; the neck flap can be detachable.
 Size is adjusted with sizer and toggle.
-Large bill caps provide excellent sun protection, as they shade face, ears and neck.
+Large bill caps provide excellent sun protection, as they shade the face, ears and neck.
 Some large bill cap styles have a chin strap.
-They are made of lightweight material, such as nylon, microfiber or polyester.
+They are made of lightweight materials, such as nylon, microfiber, or polyester.
 They make great hiking hats and fishing hats.